mozilla-services/socorro/docs/dev.rst

 socorro-cmd fetch_crashids
 --------------------------

-This will generate a list of crash ids from crash-stats.mozilla.org that meet specified criteria.
+This will generate a list of crash ids from Crash Stats that meet specified criteria.
 Crash ids are printed to stdout, so you can use this in conjunction with other scripts or redirect to a file.

 This pulls 100 crash ids from yesterday for Firefox product: